Behavioral Health

 – Erin DiGirolamo, CEO and Brandy Vandermark-Murray, President, Horizon Health Services, Buffalo, NY

-Announcing HMA’s new value-based payment (VBP) readiness assessment tool for behavioral health providers
+Announcing HMA’s new VBP readiness assessment tool for behavioral health providers

 Dollars and Sense: Is Your Organization Positioned to Thrive in the World of Value-Based Payments?